Pitfalls of a Lone Business Development Manager

 There will be occasions where problems arise.
 Some business development managers will omit facts.
 When deciding who to lead your operations abroad, bear in mind there will be times when you will need to question their credibility.

 The role of a lone business development manager is not a straightforward one.
 Business managers are expected to network, generate leads, meet prospects, write proposals and manage accounts.
 Fundamentally, they need to be a marketer, a sales professional and a strategist in equal measures.

 This takes an enormous amount of reliance on a single individual to undertake a number of different tasks and to do them well.
 Business managers need to be thinkers, doers and create value by making connections.

-Another characteristic of a lone business development manager is that they are often driven by survival and a fear of failure.
-This is in part to the complexity of the role and the responsibility enlisted in one person to be successful when expanding in a new market.
-Not only do they need to carry out the business strategy effectively but they need to continually be aware of costs and timeframes.
+Another characteristic of a lone business development manager is that they are driven by a fear of failure.
+This is due to the responsibility enlisted in one person to be successful.
+They need to carry out the strategy effectively and be continually be aware of costs and timeframes.

 A lone business development manager can stall growth

 It is the duty of the lone business manager to identify opportunities and to enlist a new client base that would justify the need for further expansion.
 By enlisting only one individual to manage operations during, you are inadvertently delaying how quickly you can scale your business.